-Perth Energy's Rule Change Proposal seeks to reduce the length of the Balancing Gate Closure period from two hours to no more than 30 minutes.
+On 4 April 2017 Perth Energy submitted a Rule Change Proposal titled "Implementation of 30-Minute Balancing Gate Closure" (RC_2017_02).
+The Rule Change Proposal seeks to reduce the length of the Balancing Gate Closure period to no more than 30 minutes.